OfcomSaurabh/storage-powershell-getting-started/README.md

 # Getting Started with Azure Storage in PowerShell

-Demonstrates how to use the Azure Storage service in Powershell.
+Demonstrates how to use the Azure Storage service in Azure PowerShell (v1.3.0).

+> Azure has two different deployment models for creating and working with resources:  [Azure Resource Manager (ARM) and Classic](../articles/resource-manager-deployment-model.md).
+This repo provides sample scripts for both models.
+However, Microsoft recommends ARM for most new deployments.

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)